one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Due to the busy season of trekking, Everest trails remain crowded with trekkers and also climbers.
 With the magnificent supportive temperature and weather like splendid views and jaw-dropping vista, you will experience the Himalayan wild.

-Foods during the month of November will be with paramount selection.
+Foods during November will be with paramount selection.
 There will be a large and selective menu in hotels and lodges but as you hike higher, the menu will be limited.

 All these foods are tourist standard and are hygienic in the Himalayas but make sure you are giving the hotel staff a sufficient amount of time to cook your lunch, dinner, and breakfast.

 However, due to the busy trekking season of November, hotels, and lodges will be fully occupied by trekkers.
-Make sure pre-booking is very important during the month of November to avoid sleeping in the dining hall.
+Make sure pre-booking is very important during November to avoid sleeping in the dining hall.

 Every room will have two beds, with a standard mattress, bed sheet, pillow, and warm blanket.
 This makes trekkers share their room with a partner if they are single on the trail.
 And also, there will be a common toilet on each floor but as you ascend higher toilets in some lodges will be outside the lodge.